An enquiry | Contents

 I asked the Santa Monica Police Department about Lt Miehle’s ‘statement’.
 They said they had no record of the incident or of any statement made; and that Miehle had retired.
 I asked retired Capt Miele about his statement.
 He hasn’t replied.

-Browne’s second letter in the April 1994 edition of US was a direct reply to Hannah’s uncle, Haskell Wexler.
+Browne’s second letter in the April 1994 edition of US was addressed to Hannah’s uncle, Haskell Wexler.

 Browne, addressing Wexler, wrote:

-Obviously, that’s speculation – but it would explain why, after all that hot air, they both suddenly and completely clammed up (apart from Browne’s occasional pained denials).
+That would explain why, after all that hot air, they both suddenly and completely clammed up (apart from Browne’s occasional pained – if unexplained – denials).

 Haskell Wexler died in 2015.